Estimated reading time: 8 minutes

 Promoting an event?
 Get to the point.
-Flyers for a concert or club event can feature the very basics: artist names, location, date, time, and ticket price.
-More complex events, such as farmers’ markets and speaking engagements, may require additional context (“All Local, All-Organic!” or “International Best-selling Author”) to engage potential customers, as well as contact information, like as a phone number, social media accounts, or web address.
-That said, the basic idea – and goal – is still the same.
+Flyers for a concert or club event can feature the very basics: artist names, location, date, time and ticket price.
+More complex events, such as farmers’ markets and speaking engagements, may require additional context (“All Local, All-Organic!” or “International Best-selling Author”) to engage potential customers.
+You can also include contact information, like a phone number, social media profiles or your website.

 With a flyer for a sale or promotion, make sure you get the audience’s attention as effectively as possible.
 Make the deal you’re offering bold and to the point.
 “20% Off Everything” is an eye-catching headline that will draw readers in to find out more.
 From there, use clear, direct language to tell people more, including start and end dates, any limitations and, of course, information about where they can find your business.

 Flyers created for general awareness can follow similar guidelines by being as direct as possible and offering prominently displayed contact information.
-If you are looking for volunteers to help at a food pantry, for example, you might use an enticing headline such as “In just two hours a week, you can feed 20 families” with supporting copy that guides readers to your contact information and a prominent call to action.
+If you’re hiring employees for your small business, you might use a headline that speaks to your amazing employee discount or benefits package.

 Whatever your flyer goal, keep in mind that you need to engage your readers.
 What are the benefits of using your product?
 Why should someone follow the advice you’ve outlined in your flyer?
 Why should they join your organization?
-Make it interesting: A headline such as “Save 30% On Production Costs” is a lot more likely to appeal to a senior executive at a machine tool show than something like “XL-9 Advanced Preprocessing Software.”
+Make it interesting!

 Organize your information well.
 Subheads, bullet lists and informational graphics help readers find and read what’s most important to them.

-- Use color to your advantage.
-Embracing bold color choices and contrasts helps your flyer draw the eye, even at a distance.
+Use color to your advantage.
+Embracing bold color choices and contrasts helps your flyer attract attention, even from a distance.

-- Your headline should be clear, big and bold.
-By setting your headline in a typeface that’s different than the copy on your flyer, you immediately create an eye-catching contrast and a focal point.
+Go bold with your headline.
+Your headline should be loud and clear.
+Set your headline in a typeface that’s different from the copy on your flyer to immediately create an eye-catching focal point.

-- Using photography?
-Make sure your images are high resolution and print ready.
+Ensure any photos are high resolution.
 We recommend a minimum of 300 DPI (dots per inch) on every image printed, meaning that a background photograph on an 8.5” x 11” flyer would need to be 2550 x 3300 pixels, or around 8.4 megapixels.